rootacc3ss/clue-daddy/README.md

 - **Privacy-focused**: All data stored locally
 - **Awesome Context System**: Allows for much better co
 - **Fully Customizable**: Our profile system allows you to tailor how your AI will respond for your situation.
+- **And So Much More**: We match Cluely in features and are heavily inspired by Cheating Daddy.

+If you want to see how we really are giving Cluely and Cheating Daddy a run for their money, see below.

 ## To Do